 If you use an iOS device, you can still use Google sync to keep your information backed up.
 Visit the Google Sync website for specific instructions.
 It works very well.
 The only thing that I do not like on iOS in terms of using Google/Gmail is the mail app.
 For this I use the Gmail app and not the built-in mail client.

-If you are not a Gmail user, you might opp to use the Apple native cloud service, iCloud, to accomplish this task.
-When you setup your iOS device it may have asked you if you want to use iCloud to backup your data.
+If you are not a Gmail user, you might opt to use the Apple native cloud service, iCloud, to accomplish this task.
+When you setup your iOS device it may have asked you if you want to use iCloud to back up your data.
 To check the settings, from your iPhone, iPad, or iPod Touch, go to Settings–>iCloud.
-Here you will see several options for Mail, Contacts, Calendars, Reminders, Notes, and more.
+Here you will see several options for Mail, Contacts, Calendars, Reminders, Notes, and Photos.
 Near the bottom is also an option for Storage & Backup.
 There you can see how much space you are using and change your storage plan.
-Once it is setup, your data will be duplicated on your other iOS devices.
-You can also then head over to iCloud.com from your Mac and PC to access your mail, contacts, calendar, notes, reminders, and iWork documents.
+Once it is set up, your data will be duplicated on your other iOS devices.
+You can also then head over to iCloud.com from your Mac or PC to access your mail, contacts, calendar, notes, reminders, and iWork documents.
 You can also setup Find my iDevice which can track your iPhone, etc. if stolen.